Skip to content

 I suppose what I’m trying to say here is, when we experience intense alcohol cravings, they could actually be sugar cravings, and glutamine can help diffuse them.

-Glutamine is a very affordable supplement, and there are many brands on the market that do Glutamine.
+Glutamine is a very affordable supplement, and many brands on the market do Glutamine.

 The best way to dose with Glutamine is a simple 5g per day, this should help keep cravings at bay and also do wonders for your gut and immune system.